Alpine Ski Mountaineering Vol 2 - Central and Eastern Alps

 If you would like to send us a review then please use our contact form.
 They will be published here shortly.

-Bill O'Connor is a mountain guide with extensive winter ski mountaineering experience and is an author of books to trekking in Nepal and Lakeland Scrambling.View Guidebooks by Bill O'Connor
+Bill O'Connor is a mountain guide with extensive winter ski mountaineering experience and is an author of books to trekking in Nepal and Lakeland Scrambling.View Articles and Books by Bill O'Connor